LogtalkDotOrg/logtalk3/manuals/sources/refman/directives/uses_2.rst

 that call their predicates.

-The object identifier argument can also be a :term:`parameter variable` when using the directive in a parametric object or a parametric category.
+The object identifier argument can also be a :term:`parameter variable` when using the directive in a parametric object or a parametric category defined in a source file (the common case).
 In this case, dynamic binding will be used for all listed predicates (and non-terminals).
 The parameter variable must be instantiated at runtime when the messages are sent.

 Template and modes
 ------------------